agencetca/coffeemaker/documentation/manual.md

 ###Filesystem

-+ coffeemaker.jsa : the core library
++ coffeemaker.js : the core library
 + core <--- deprecated soon
 + repo : the repository for sequences and actions
     - compoz : starting repo, given for free